dorsalstream/dorsalstream.github.io/_posts/2018-04-29-InstanceEmbedding.md

 author: Dushyant Mehta
 ---

-*Summary of some ideas from current literature on proposal free object detection via instance embedding*
+*Summary of some ideas from current literature on proposal free object detection via instance embedding.*

 -----